npope/home-assistant-crestron-component/README.md

 Fork based on the great work by npope@, all credit to the original author.
 Please refer to the original README for more details on how to use this.

+I updated the version to 0.3 to ensure continuity with the original project (which seems abandoned).

 Below are the changes I added:

 # Manually setting joins